 Developing inclusive leadership at one of the world’s most iconic brands

 Our Inclusive Leadership programme for adidas has broken new ground when it comes to the way we design, build and roll out our course content.
-With the November 2016 sessions now finished, the course demonstrates how – with our specialist support – companies can unlock the resources contained within their own people, and use them to progress their own diversity agenda.
+The course demonstrates how – with our specialist support – companies can unlock the resources contained within their own people, and use them to progress their own diversity agenda.

 adidas originally approached us to help build the capacity of their managers to think, act and behave inclusively.
 In response, we developed a series of one-day inclusive leadership sessions for all 220 managers at their UK headquarters in Stockport.
 During our custom design process, we collaborated with their senior leadership to identify a number of business-focused outcomes.
 The end-goal of our programme therefore became to use inclusive practice to spearhead innovation, increase customer reach, sales and satisfaction, and ultimately get ahead in a fiercely competitive marketplace.

 How even the best brands stand to gain

 “We built this course from the inside out,” says EW Group MD Rachael Wilson.
 “It resonates with adidas managers in a unique way because we invested the time in genuinely getting to know the people and their culture.
 I personally spent a week on-site at their HQ, and that research has been the basis for many of the ‘light-bulb’ moments woven into this course.”

 “adidas is a truly fantastic place to work, but even in the most engaged and productive workplaces there are adjustments and quarter-turns which will deliver improvements.
 This course offers an intelligent and informed space for managers and leaders to identify those small actions which, when combined, will make a huge difference to the business.
 By channelling the current adidas culture and relaying it back to their managers, we could set out a clear, compelling blueprint for the marginal gains they were craving.”

 Building a course full of insight and innovation